 - SACT Interview

-The key difference was that this unapologetic beauty didn’t exist in just that room.
-It was not a ghetto-ized LGBTQ reality confined to those walls, or to gay Greenwich Village even.
+The unique difference was that this unapologetic queerness didn’t exist in just that room.
+It was not a ghetto-ized LGBTQ reality confined to gay Greenwich Village even.
 For the first time, those walls were porous and what we saw actualized in this room, was projected out into the world at large.
 The idea of being LGBTQ as a split reality that we are always conscious of editing in real time within ourselves, was beckoning towards a new reality.
 Lesbian visibility in the mainstream media was a phenomenon whose likes had never been seen before, and it was making an impact beyond our then-isolated communities.
-Additionally, many of the players in the public eye were also in the room on Sunday nights (and Madonna, then at the height of her visibility and coolness, would even be spotted there, which was a really big deal at the time).
+Additionally, many of the players in the public eye were also in the room on Sunday nights, further melting those boundaries.

 “Media being there and also being on our side,